cvitter/Open-Source-101-Doing-It-Right/README.md

 # Open Source 101: Create your first open source project the “right way”

-This repository contains the material for my presentation at Open Source 101 (http://opensource101.com/) titled: Create your first open source project the “right way.”
+This repository contains the material for my presentation at Open Source 101 (http://opensource101.com/) titled: Create your first open source project the “right way” including:

+* An outline of the presentation;
+* The original artwork for the slides;
+* A copy of the final slide deck presented at the conference;
+* A Link to the Google Slides version of the presentation.

 # Talk Abstract: